 As noted above, the Company is exposed to credit risk in relation to financial guarantees given to customers which are companies engaged in infrastructure development.
-The Company's maximum exposure in this respect is the maximum amount the Company would have to pay if the guarantee is called on (see below).
-As at 31 December 2018, an amount of NGN222 million (1 January 2018: N201 million) has been estimated as a loss allowance in accordance with IFRS 9, however, no loss allowance was recognised in profit or loss because the premium received less cumulative amount recognised in profit or loss was higher than expected amount of loss allowance.
+The Company's maximum exposure in this respect is the maximum amount the Company would have to pay if the guarantees are called on.
+As at 31 December 2019, an amount of NGN21.1 million (2018: Nil) has been estimated as a loss allowance in accordance with IFRS 9 and recognised in profit or loss.